Choir

-Today, the Estonian National Male Choir unites deep respect for its history and heritage with an open, forward-looking artistic vision.
-Its mission is to sustain and advance male-choral singing as a vital and compelling art form, offering audiences musical experiences of the highest quality and lasting significance.
+Today, the Estonian National Male Choir balances a profound respect for its history and heritage with a confident, forward-looking outlook.
+Its mission is to sustain and advance the tradition of male choral singing as a vital and expressive art form, offering audiences musical experiences of exceptional quality and enduring resonance.

 Chief conductor